Bitlytic/bitlytic-site/src/posts/project/antworks-preview.md

 ## Did you say Super Mario 64?

 Yeah!
 This is _actually_ a mod of Super Mario 64.
 This was (at the time of writing) the furthest from Super Mario 64 I've ever taken a romhack.
-It was created over a _week_ (9 days, technically) as part of the Mario Jams: Façade romhacking competition.
-I worked on it with Mel from Team Cornersoft, where he handled the modeling and I was assigned to the depths of coding.

-As a bonus for this, we wanted the romhack to be playable on an actual Nintendo 64, and it is!
-It runs super well, with a few tricks to make rendering a bit easier specifically when it's on console.
+It was created over a _week_ (9 days, technically) as part of [a romhacking competition](https://romhacking.com/competitions/4a152767-731e-4ea0-a90d-aeb2464f8f40) with Mel from Team Cornersoft, where he handled the modeling and I was assigned to the depths of coding.